 In Edenwald, the current vacancy rate is 0.6%, which is a lower rate of vacancies than 92.0% of all neighborhoods in the U.S. This means that the housing supply in Edenwald is very tight compared to the demand for property here.

-American households most often have a car, and regularly they have two or three.
-But households in the Edenwald neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Edenwald neighborhood have a highly unusual car ownership.
 68.4% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.5% of U.S. neighborhoods.

 Whether by choice, divorce, or unplanned pregnancy, single moms may have the toughest job in the book.
 NeighborhoodScout's exclusive analysis reveals that the Edenwald neighborhood has more single mother households than 99.4% of the neighborhoods in the U.S. Often high concentrations of single mother homes can be a strong indicator of family and social issues such as poverty, high rates of school dropouts, crime, and other societal problems.